 Tomato sourcing- public-private partnership with Government of Maharashtra

-The World Bank claims that supporting smallholder farming is the best way to stimulate economic development and reduce poverty.
-HUL used to be dependent on imports for the sourcing of the majority of its tomatoes.
-Sourcing locally had several barriers including lack of quality consistency, lack of availability of produce, price volatility, etc. Through our sustainable sourcing initiative, not only have we been able to enhance the livelihoods of farmers but also have created a direct positive impact on the business.
+The World Bank states that supporting smallholder farming is the best way to stimulate economic development and reduce poverty.
+HUL used to be dependent on imports for sourcing tomatoes for its packaged food products.
+Sourcing locally had several barriers including lack of quality consistency, lack of availability of produce, price volatility, etc. Through our sustainable sourcing initiatives, not only have we been able to enhance the livelihoods of farmers but also have created a direct positive impact on the business.